Common Server Issues and How to Fix Them

 The Problem:

 If your server is responsible for sending emails, issues like emails landing in spam folders or not being delivered at all can arise.
-This is often due to misconfigured email settings or blacklisted IP addresses.
+This is often due to misconfigured mail servers or blacklisted IP addresses.

 How to Fix It: